cirosantilli/linux-cheat/net/apache.md

 ###action

-run script whenever an html file is accessed:
+Run script whenever an html file is accessed:

     Action test /cgi-bin/test.pl
     AddHandler test .html

 TODO: i get `Action` directive undefined... solve this.

-try it:
+Try it:

     firefox localhost/index.html

-this is how php does it!
+This is how php does it!

 #modules

-apache plugins are called modules
+Apache plugins are called modules

-modules are compiled `.so` files
+Modules are compiled `.so` files

-modules may define new directives
+Modules may define new directives

-for modules to become effective they must be loaded in the config file
+For modules to become effective they must be loaded in the config file

-only do certain commands if module is exists:
+Only do certain commands if module is exists:

     <IfModule mod_fastcgi.c>
         commands...
     </IfModule>

-load a module:
+Load a module:

     LoadModule fastcgi_module /usr/lib/apache2/modules/mod_fastcgi.so
     1          2

 - 1: module identifier hard coded in module?
 - 2: full path to .so

+##a2enmodule

+Apache2 ENable Module.

+Utility that enables modules easily.

+Probably adds LoadModule somewhere.

+List options:

+    a2enmod

+Enable a module:

+    sudo a2enmod $MODULE_NAME

 #handlers

-part of the very default mime_module
+Part of the very default mime_module

-determines filetypes and sets default actions accordingly
+Determines filetypes and sets default actions accordingly

-example:
+Example:

     Action add-footer /cgi-bin/footer.pl
     AddHandler add-footer .html